Summary

 The first few hours after resistance training are essential for muscle repair.

-"At least the first few hours, I think, are essential for the muscle.
-I would stay away from the cold there.
-Is it okay to do it the next day?
-I would favor that."
+"At least the first few hours, I think, are essential for the muscle."

 Collagen supplements may benefit tendons, joints, and skin via connective tissue repair